oppia/oppia-web-developer-docs/Webpack.md

+## Common Errors in webpack

+### Module not found: Error: Can't resolve '...'
+This is most likely caused due to incorrect path mentioned in import or require statements.
+In this case, try to look for errors like spelling mistakes in the path or ensure that a file exists in that path.

+If the import statement refers to a third-party library.
+Running `yarn install` should fix this problem.

 ## What is webpack
 Webpack is an open-source JavaScript module bundler.
 Webpack takes modules with dependencies and generates static assets representing those modules.
 It takes the dependencies and generates a dependency graph allowing web developers to use a modular approach for their web application development purposes.